-nity health center with clinics in Miami-Dade, said in an email.
-"The vaccine may have side effects in some children, but we need to weigh that with the illness itself, or the poten-tial for long COVID."
-Ladapo's guidance, Car-roll-Scott said, causes conroll-Scott said, causes con-fusion and can exacerbate the pandemic's disproportionate impact on low-income and minority communities, who as a group experience relatively poorer health, shorter li-fespans and less access to healthcare than white"
+Ladapo's guidance, Car-roll-Scott said, causes conroll-Scott said, causes con-fusion and can exacerbate the pandemic's disproportionate inpact on low-income and minority communities, who as a group experience relatively poorer health, shorter li-fespans and less access to healthcare than whites hcare than whites affected by the virus," she said, "and we have little information and we're trying to roll out the vac cine and educate at the same time."

-COVID DEATHS AMONG CHILDREN About 1,500 children younger than 18 have died from COVID-19, according to CDC data.
-And children also run a risk of long CO VID, or symptoms that last for months or more after for mont the initial infection has passed.
-A recent study, dren vaccinated.
-Another required."
-"Probably part of the affected by the virus," she said, "and we have little information and we're trying to roll out the vac cine and educate at the same time." cine and educate at the same time."
-Gwynn emphasized that children 5 and older can still get vaccinated against CO-VID-19 through county health departments in Flor-ida.
+"Here we were in a situation where there's ur-gency because Black and brown communities are being disproportionately cine and educate at the same time."
+Gwynn emphasized that children 5 and older can still get vaccinated against CO-VID-9 through county health departments in Florida.
 Only children younger than 5 are excluded.
-As a public health ad-vocate and a physician, Gwynn said she is con-cerned with providing access to as many people as possible, particularly children who are low-in-come and uninsured.
+As a public health advocate and a physician, Gwynn said she is concerned with providing access to as many people as possible, particularly children who are low-income and uninsured.

 children who are low-in-come and uninsured.
 "This is about equity and access," she said.
 "Now poor kids (younger than 5], who normally get their vaccines from places out in the community, such as the local health departments, will no longer have access that way."

-Those families will have to earch for a different which has to be peer reviewed, indicates that re-peated re-infection raises the risk of an adverse out come.
-Though children as a group have not experienced the same degree of serious illness, hospitalization and death from COVID-19 as to search for a different provider, Gwynn said, and many low-income families adults and the elderly do not have reliable internet access and may have trouble speaking English or younger than 3 years old onse Coordinator, Dr.
+Those families will have to search for a different

+to search for a different provider, Gwynn said, and many low-income families do not have reliable internet access and may have trouble speaking English or finding transportation to take them to an appointyounger than 3 years old due to a federal law that shields medical providers from liability only in cases of children 3 and older.
+One of the largest retail providers in Florida - Publix supermarkets - said its stores will not offer the newly approved vaccine for young children "at this time."